Jane Doe Advocacy Center is a legal service center for those impacted by sexual violence.

 - Orders of Protection (“Restraining Orders”)

-- Criminal Justice (Police Reports and Prosecution)
+- Criminal Justice (Reporting, Prosecution, and Crime Victim Compensation)

 - Long-term Prevention and Planning